 After breakfast at the main lodge, you'll meet your private guide and drive (in your own car) for a day of canoeing on the river.
 You will paddle along a calm section of the Pikauba river to search for moose and beaver - travelling quietly by canoe is a great way to observe wildlife.
 Included is a picnic lunch on the shores of the river before paddling back to your departure point.
 If you wish, you can also participate in black bear viewing (optional, additional cost).

-Drive to St Fulgence via Lac St Jean, hotel for 1 night
+Drive to St Fulgence via Lac St Jean

 Spend the morning relaxing at the lodge and soaking up its beautiful scenery.
 After lunch, depart toward Lac St Jean, a huge interior sea of fresh water, passing through some small villages before reaching St-Fulgence (1-2 hours drive).
 This is where the Saguenay River becomes a fjord, opening into a wonderful picture of dramatic landscapes and pure beauty.
 Depending on your arrival time, you could visit the CIBRO (Centre d’interprétation des battures et de rehabilitation des oiseaux), an interpretive and rehabilitation centre for birds (optional).

-From Saint Fulgence, you head south along the fjord towards Tadoussac, a drive of just over 100km (1-2 hours).
+From Saint Fulgence, you head south along the fjord towards Tadoussac, a drive of one to two hours.
 Along the way, you could stop at Sainte Rose du Nord, a small and beautiful village, or Sainte Marguerite Bay in Saguenay Park.
 Here you'll find the Beluga Interpretive Centre and where you can walk an easy trail (6 km, almost flat) to the observation point overlooking the bay.
 From this location, it is normally possible to observe belugas and seals (entrance fees not included).
 Continue your drive to Tadoussac and settle in your B&B. Depending on your arrival time you may wish to take a walk along the shore to observe more whales, and explore Tassoudac, the first fur trading post in North America.

-Early morning drive to Bergeronnes, approximately 20 minutes from Tadoussac, where you will meet your guide and group for a half-day of sea kayaking.
+Early morning drive to nearby Bergeronnes, where you will meet your guide and group for a half-day of sea kayaking.
 In this location cold waters well up to the surface which makes this a great place to observe a wide variety of marine mammals.
 Stable double kayaks are used and no experience is required.
 After the kayaking, grab a lunch in Bergeronne or Tadoussac and continue your exploration of the area.
 In Bergeronne, you could visit the Cap Bon Desir Interpretive Centre where biologists organise talks and activities on the St Lawrence shore.
-Another option is to visit the CIMM (Centre d’Interprétation Mammifères Marins), an indoor interpretation centre for marine mammals (entrance fees are extra).
+Another option is to visit the Centre d’Interprétation Mammifères Marins, an indoor interpretation centre for marine mammals.

 Whale watching excursion

-Drive through the beautiful Charlevoix area back to Quebec City, just over 3 hours drive.
+Drive through the beautiful Charlevoix area back to Quebec City, just over three hours' drive.
 Depending on your flight schedule, you may like to stop in Baie St-Paul and its art galleries.
+Depart on an overnight flight back to the UK, via Toronto.

 You should note: Extensions are available to the Chic-Chocs mountains where you can explore trails and seek out the wildlife, and to the island of Anticosti, the jewel of Quebec's natural heritage.